Indigenous Education Strategy Newsletter - Issue 6

 The evaluation of A Share in the Future - Indigenous Education Strategy Implementation 2015-2017 is progressing.

-An evaluation framework has been developed by independent consultants ACIL Allen and endorsed by the Department of Education's Indigenous Education Strategy (IES) Steering Committee.
+An evaluation framework has been developed by independent consultants ACIL Allen and endorsed by the department's Indigenous Education Strategy (IES) Steering Committee.

 The framework provides an overview of the evaluation approach and details key data collection activities, including stakeholder interviews, department and school self-reflection tools, case studies and quantitative data analysis.